Radio spectral index from NVSS and TGSS: Summary and Discussion

-\item The saturated spectral index for LF sample is steeper than HF flux sample.
+\item The saturated spectral index for LF sample is steeper than HF sample.
 The LF sample is predominantly FR I \citep{Wilman:2008} and the lobes in these galaxies exhibit steepest spectra \citep{Kembhavi:1999}, the electrons in lobes are most retarded and aged.
-Furthermore the slow rise of spectral index with size indicates distorted jet feature of FR I galaxies.
-Whereas the sharp saturation of spectral index for HF sample, which contains almost equal number of FR I and FR II galaxies \citep{Wilman:2008}, indicates very clear domination of radio emission from lobes for these bright galaxies. \end{itemize}
+In comparison with HF sample, we see a relatively slow rise of spectral index with size for LF sample.
+However, I remind the reader that the LF sample is increasingly incomplete for low flux densities and this slow rise of spectral index may be the result of incompleteness.
+The sharp saturation of spectral index for HF sample, which contains almost equal number of FR I and FR II galaxies \citep{Wilman:2008}, indicates very clear domination of radio emission from lobes for these bright galaxies.